Frank Parker (tennis): Career

 Parker is one of the few Americans to win both the French Championships (1948, 1949) and the U.S. Championships (1944, 1945).

-Parker became the singles champion at Cincinnati, then called the Tri–State Tennis Tournament, in 1941 and was a four-time singles finalist (1932, 1933, 1938, 1939).
-He won the Canadian title in 1932 and again in 1938.
-He was ranked World No. 1 amateur in 1948 by John Olliff of The Daily Telegraph.
+Parker was 26-5 in six appearances at the Cincinnati Open, reaching four men's singles finals (1932, 1933, 1938 & 1939) before winning the singles title in 1941.
+Each of his four losses in a singles final in Cincinnati came against a fellow future International Tennis Hall of Famer: George Lott in 1932, Bryan Grant in 1933 and 1939, and Bobby Riggs in 1938.

 Writing about Parker in his 1949 autobiography, Bobby Riggs, who had played Parker many times, stated "Parker is a tough man to get past.
 Equipped with a wonderful all-court game, he plays intently and with classic form.
 His footwork is marvelous.
 You never see Frankie hitting the ball from an awkward position."

 In his autobiography, Jack Kramer wrote "even as a boy (Parker) had this wonderful, slightly overspin forehand drive.
 Clean and hard.
 Then for some reason, Frankie's coach, Mercer Beasley, decided to change this stroke into a chop.
 It was obscene."
 It impaired his game, particularly in preventing him from getting to the net, and Parker dropped in the rankings.
 A few years later, he worked hard to regain his original forehand, and according to Kramer, greatly improved his stroke, but it never was as good as it had once been.
 Parker was known for having a "deadpan" persona on court.

 Parker took part in the 1968 US Open at the age of 52, becoming the oldest player to compete in the US Open men's singles.
 He also had the longest span in Grand Slam men's singles history (36 years from his first appearance at the U.S. Championships in 1932 to his last appearance in 1968).

+He won the Canadian title in 1932 and again in 1938.
+He won five U.S. Men's Clay Court Championships and four Eastern Clay Court Championships.
+He was ranked World No. 1 amateur in 1948 by John Olliff of The Daily Telegraph.

 Between 1937 and 1948, Parker took part in seven Davis Cup ties with the U.S. team and won the Davis Cup in 1937 and 1948.
 He compiled a Davis Cup record of 12 wins and two losses.

 In October 1949, Parker signed a one-year contract with Bobby Riggs to become a professional tennis player.

 Parker was elected to the Wisconsin Athletic Hall of Fame in 1960.

 Parker was inducted into the International Tennis Hall of Fame in Newport, Rhode Island in 1966 and into the National Polish American Sports Hall of Fame in 1988.